ejgurniak/GNN4MAT/README.md

 python train.py ./train_1020samples model_checkpoints log.model SAGE heterogeneous
 ```

-this will run the heterogeneous version of our GraphSAGE model
+this will run the heterogeneous version of our GraphSAGE model.
+Note: RGCN is by nature heterogeneous, so we do not run RGCN in heterogeneous mode.

 ## prediction on the test dataset